CornellDataScience/IntelligentSystems/README.md

 **Advisor:** [Prof. Bharath Hariharan](http://home.bharathh.info)

 ## About Us
 The Deep Learning (DL) Subteam is one of three subteams in [Cornell Data Science](cornelldata.science), a student led undergraduate project team at Cornell University.
 We are a group of students passionate about Deep Learning, whose shared knowledge and expertise enables us to pursue some of the most exciting Deep Learning projects at Cornell.
-Our team consists of about a dozen members, and we have worked on numerous topics such as Style Transfer, Neural Turing Machines, generalizing neural network architecures to n-dimensional space, ResNet architectures for radar backscatter, and more.
+Our team consists of about a dozen members, and we have worked on numerous topics such as Neural Style Transfer, Neural Turing Machines, generalizing neural network architecures to n-dimensional space, ResNet architectures for radar backscatter, and more.

 ## This Semester
 Each semester, our team breaks into groups to pursue projects that our members are passionate about.
 This semester, we will be exploring a variety of topics, including Deep Reinforcement Learning and Generative Adversarial Networks.